jesse-wei/jessewei.dev-PaperMod/content/posts/setup_site/index.md

 ## Resources

-Before proceeding, I'd like to share five excellent resources that I used and will reference throughout this post.
+Before proceeding, I'd like to share five excellent resources that I used and reference throughout this post.
 The top three are crucial because they cover Hugo and PaperMod.
 The bottom two describe very specific features that I reference in [My website](#my-website).

 My goal is to make the rest of this post self-contained, but if something doesn't make sense, please use the first three resources.